BIOESTHETIC DENTISTRY AN OVERVIEW

 TMD is a complex disorder that prevents the jaw joint from functioning properly.
 The jaw joint, or the temporomandibular joint, connects the mandible to the skull.
 Complex and necessary, the jaw joint has a full range of motion allowing patients to chew, swallow and speak.

 Trauma to the jaw joint, wearing of the jaw cartilage, or maloclussion could cause damage to the temporomandibular joint.
-TMJ occurs when the jaw does not function properly adding unnecessary stress to the surrounding muscles and nerves.
-Patients often experience painful and chronic symptoms associated with prolonged TMJ.
+TMD occurs when the jaw does not function properly adding unnecessary stress to the surrounding muscles and nerves.
+Patients often experience painful and chronic symptoms associated with prolonged TMD.

 TMD can manifest in many ways in different patients.
-Common symptoms of TMJ include:
+Common symptoms of TMD include:

 - Chronic headaches, especially in the morning